-Bob joined the NWTA board in 2014 and became President in 2018.
+Bob joined the NWTA board in 2014, became President in 2018, and is now the Executive Director.
 Bob is the glue that holds NWTA together.
-He fields complaints, doles out praise where it’s due and, in general, is a great leader.
+He fields complaints, doles out praise where it’s due, and, in general, is a great leader.
 Under Bob’s watch, NWTA’s membership has grown substantially, we’ve built active communities in the NW Trail Sisters and the Dusty Dads & Muddy Moms, we’ve gained miles and miles of trail and started opening up new trails in several systems!

 Thank you, Bob, for all that you’ve done and are still doing to keep NWTA growing.